justanhduc/task-spooler/README.md

 Options adding jobs:
   -n           don't store the output of the command.
   -E           Keep stderr apart, in a name like the output file, but adding '.e'.
-  -g           gzip the stored output (if not -n).
+  -z           gzip the stored output (if not -n).
   -f           don't fork into background.
   -m           send the output by e-mail (uses sendmail).
   -d           the job will be run after the last job ends.